ekhadley/subliminal/README.md

    - patching?
       - not sure what kind of patching/ablations would give me leverage here, but there are many kinds I know of an probably many that I dont.
 Worth browsing.

-- ok I  was trying to standardize all the hyperparams for the model and now im seeing steering all cause cat pref +0.13 ?? and nothing on the intended animal

 - I could just train on the logits of the prompted model instead of the sampled tokens.

 ## experiments to try:
 ### SAE experiments: